Does Feedback Alignment Work at Biological Timescales?: Related Work

-Biological relevance of feedback-type algorithms has been argued in various works.
-For example, \cite{lillicrap2020backpropagation} argued how FA may be realizable in the cerebellum, where the Purkinje cells are the trainable neurons, and the one-to-one climbing fibres carry in the feedback error signals. \cite{koplow2025emergence} computationally showed how these algorithms are consistent with the widely observed Hebbian and anti-Hebbian plasiticities in the brain.
-However, it is not yet clear whether these algorithm can work in the continuous-time, and if so, whether they work at biologically reasonable timescales.
-This is a key question we address.
+Finally, the biological plausibility of feedback-alignment–type algorithms has been explored in several contexts.
+For example, \citet{lillicrap2020backpropagation} argued how FA may be realizable in the cerebellum, and \citet{koplow2025emergence} showed that such rules align with observed Hebbian and anti-Hebbian plasticity motifs.
+However, their behavior in fully continuous-time settings and at biologically realistic timescales remains insufficiently understood.
+Addressing this question is a central goal of the present work.